Mega Man Battle Network 4: Plot

-Naturally, Lan and MegaMan are invited to the Red Sun/Blue Moon Tournament, a competition explained as putting together the best of the best of NetBattlers.
-After winning the tourney, the duo are taken to NAXA and are briefed on the situation.
-It is explained that the asteroid has a computer in it and can be steered away from the planet.
-Before Lan has the chance to send MegaMan to the asteroid, Dr. Regal reveals himself as the leader of Nebula and had been planning all along to use the asteroid in his plan for world domination.
-Still, Lan is able to send MegaMan, where he once again meets LaserMan, as well as Duo, the Operating System of the asteroid.
-MegaMan defeats both of them and convinces Duo that the planet is worthy enough to not be destroyed.
-The asteroid leaves, and Regal appeared to have committed suicide in order to avoid legal prosecution, but was revealed to be alive in the sequel.
-Once again, Lan and MegaMan have saved the world from the latest crisis.
+Following Regal's suggestion to search for a world class Operator and Navi, Lan and MegaMan are invited to the Red Sun/Blue Moon Tournament in the country of Netopia.
+After winning the tourney, the duo travel to NAXA and are briefed on the situation and learn that the asteroid headed for Earth has a computer in it and can be steered away with a Navi.
+Regal then reveals himself as the leader of Nebula and announces that the asteroid was a part of his plan all along.
+In the asteroid computer, MegaMan again fights LaserMan (now revealed as Regal's Navi), as well as Duo.EXE, the operating system of the asteroid who is thinks Earth is "evil" and must be cleansed.
+MegaMan defeats both of them and convinces Duo that the planet is worthy of avoiding destruction.
+Duo and the asteroid leave and Regal jumps off of the NAXA tower to avoid prosecution.